National Register of Historic Places listings in Monroe County, Tennessee

 This is a list of the National Register of Historic Places listings in Monroe County, Tennessee.

 This is intended to be a complete list of the properties and districts on the National Register of Historic Places in Monroe County, Tennessee, United States.
 Latitude and longitude coordinates are provided for many National Register properties and districts; these locations may be seen together in a map.

-There are currently 20 properties listed on the National Register in the county, including 1 National Historic Landmark.
+There are currently 21 properties listed on the National Register in the county, including two National Historic Landmarks.
+There are also two former listings.